The Lakers and LeBron are clearly reveling in what the Luka trade did for their title hopes

 Touchdown, Lakers.
 And Doncic and James have had a play like that in just about every game lately, or so it would seem.

 A month or so has passed since The Trade — Doncic leaving the Dallas Mavericks and joining the Lakers in exchange for Anthony Davis — and the Lakers suddenly look like title contenders.
 They are a league-best 16-3 since Jan.
-20 and went into Monday’s games sitting in the No. 2 spot in the Western Conference, a place they haven’t reached since about the first week of the season.
+20 and went into Tuesday's games sitting in the No. 2 spot in the Western Conference, a place that until now they hadn't been since about the first week of the season.

 “It’s been great,” Doncic said.
 “The atmosphere has been unbelievable, and we just want to give the people what they want, and that’s winning the games.
 That’s what we’re doing right now.”

-Sunday’s win was the 1,000th of James’ regular season career, making him the fourth player to appear in that many victories after Kareem Abdul-Jabbar (1,074), Robert Parish (1,013) and Tim Duncan (1,001).
+Sunday’s win was the 1,000th in which James has appeared in his regular season career, making him the fourth player to appear in that many victories after Kareem Abdul-Jabbar (1,074), Robert Parish (1,013) and Tim Duncan (1,001).
 And now, another milestone: James is one point away from 50,000 for his career when combining regular-season and postseason games, and that bridge will almost certainly be crossed Tuesday night against New Orleans.

 Only two other players — Abdul-Jabbar and Karl Malone — have scored at least 40,000 points when adding in playoffs.
 And technically, James is already over 50,000 but his 99 points from play-in tournament games and the 2023 NBA Cup title game (then just called the in-season tournament) don’t count.